rse-council/researchsoftware.org/CONTRIBUTING.md

 # Thank you, we'd like to recognize your contribution!

-We are grateful for your contribution, and would like to recognize this by adding you to a list of contributors in the [README file](README.md) for this project.
+We are grateful for all contributions, and would like to recognize this by adding those who make them to a list of contributors in the [README file](README.md) for this project.
 To do so, we use some automation provided by the [*All Contributors* project](https://allcontributors.org/).
 This means that you can request to be added as a contributor yourself by adding a comment in your PR or issue, similar to this: `@all-contributors please add @<username> for `[`<contributions>`](https://allcontributors.org/docs/en/emoji-key).
 Please read the [All Contributors documentation](https://allcontributors.org/docs/en/bot/usage) for more details.